Screw Conveyors for Conveying EAF Dust at Cleveland Cliffs

 KWS Advantages

-Due to the abrasive nature of EAF dust, hanger bearings must be avoided when possible.
-KWS designed and manufactured the screws on oversized pipe to minimize deflection.
-As a result, each screw conveyor only had one screw section, decreasing required maintenance.
+Due to the abrasive nature of blast furnace dust, hanger bearings were avoided whenever possible.
+KWS designed and manufactured each screw on oversized pipe to minimize deflection, allowing each conveyor to use a single screw section—reducing maintenance and improving reliability.

 KWS Special Features

-Screw conveyor troughs were offset to allow single-piece screws to be replaced without affecting the bolted connections to the baghouse.
-Quick disconnect keys were installed on both ends of each screw, providing a means of removing the screw while leaving the shafts and trough end assemblies in place.
-Without these features, the entire screw conveyor would have to be lowered, and each trough end completely disassembled, in order to replace a screw.
+Screw conveyor troughs were offset to enable the single-piece screws to be replaced without disturbing bolted connections to the baghouse.
+Quick disconnect keys were installed on both ends of each screw, allowing for easy removal while keeping the shafts and trough end assemblies in place.
+Without these design enhancements, the entire screw conveyor would need to be lowered and disassembled for maintenance.

 Testimonial